telerik/justmock-docs/advanced-usage/profiler-log-and-trace.md

 ![Debug View Traces](images/DebugView_Traces.png)

-Keep in mind that the tool captures the output from whole system, so for convenience the traces could be filtered by the key word __JustMockProfiler__.
+Keep in mind that the tool captures the output from whole system, so for convenience the traces could be filtered by the keyword __JustMockProfiler__.

 ![Debug View Filter Trace](images/DebugView_FilterTrace.png)